Showing posts with label Portugal-Algarve. Show all posts

 Portugal

-For me food ranks high among the pleasures of travel.
-Eating local may involve endless mutton in Mongolia (there is no choice) or two kebabs a day in Iran (I hear menus have diversified since 2000) but also the multifarious delights of Thailand, China, Vietnam, India, Malaysia (this list could be much longer) and, closer to home, Portugal.
+For me food ranks high among the pleasures of travel and 'eating local' is important.
+In a very few countries eating local is a chore, endless mutton in Mongolia (there is no choice) or two kebabs a day in Iran (I hear menus have diversified since 2000) leap to mind, but I have a much longer list of lands, from China in the east to Cuba in the west where dinner is a delight.
+Portugal ranks highly amongst them.

 The Algarve (Carvoeiro underlined) and its position in the Iberian Peninsula (shaded red in inset)